 You are most like aware of diamond clarity – one of the four major criteria that determine a stone’s quality.
-I bet you also know that clarity is graded by the number and visibility of the flaws.
-But have you ever thought about how these flaws develop and why they can be useful?
+You also know that clarity is graded by the number and visibility of the flaws.
+But have you ever thought about how diamond flaws develop and why they can be useful?

 What are Diamond Inclusions?